zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Desire is suffering."
+> "Excellence is not a skill.
+It is an attitude. "
 >
-> — Naval Ravikant
+> — Ralph Marston
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch